Skip to content

 • If a riparian owner fails to carry out his responsibilities or if anyone else causes a watercourse to become blocked or obstructed, we have powers of enforcement by serving a notice under Section 28 of the Land Drainage Act.
 If this is ignored, we may carry out the necessary work ourselves and then recharge the person responsible for the full cost incurred.
 The person responsible may also be prosecuted for nuisance under the Public Health Act 1936.

 • Anyone wishing to carry out work in, over or adjacent to an ordinary watercourse must apply to us for consent.
-This is so we can assess the proposals for their effect on the drainage network and environment. contact us for advice.
+This is so we can assess the proposals for their effect on the drainage network and environment.
+Contact Customer Services for advice.

 Consents required for work affecting watercourses